 At least once a week there’s a blog or article written about the weird and wonderful perks that companies are giving their employees.
 Is there a competition that nobody told me about... has the category of "weirdest perks" been added to the Olympics or something?

 Not to be difficult or controversial, but if this is a new category, I don’t want to enter!
 Instead, I’d suggest creating a new category called "happiness perks."
 Why?
 Because I’d rather focus on adding a bit of happiness to my workforce than introducing perks that are so bizarre that many don’t partake and/or understand.
-Also, as far as I can see, there are no studies/scientific research on the positive benefits of wierdness, but there is for happiness!
-Besides at Reward Gateway our strategy is to ‘make the world a better place to work’, so it fits in well with what I believe can make a difference with employee engagement.
+Also, as far as I can see, there are no studies/scientific research on the positive benefits of weirdness, but there is for happiness!
+Besides at Reward Gateway our mission is to ‘make the world a better place to work’, so it fits in well with what I believe can make a difference with employee engagement.

-So which perks for employees can bring happiness to your people?
+So which benefits for employees can bring happiness to your people?
 Below I’ve listed some to consider which are based on studies/scientific research.
 Some you may challenge, saying they are not perks.
 But as the definition of perk is to "make more cheerful, lively, or interesting," and I think they do just this.

 A gratitude program

 According to a study done at Eastern Washington University and another one by the University of Pennsylvania, there is a direct link between gratitude and happiness.
-By having in place a gratitude program, or in HR what we call a recognition program, we create an environment and opportunity where gratitude is regular and often.
+By having in place a gratitude program, or in HR what we call a reward and recognition program, we create an environment and opportunity where gratitude is regular and often.
 The studies show that there is a noticeable difference in happiness experienced with as little as using these 2 little words: thank you.
 By having a recognition program, whether formal or informal, online or paper-based, we have a better chance of creating happy moments for our employees, often for both the receiver and the sender.